puwei/DanielTakeshi.github.io/_posts/2013-12-30-programming-project-ideas-for-summer-2014.md

 ---
 As 2014 nears, I face the realization that I will have a free summer.
 If all goes well, it will be the summer after college and before graduate school.
 I do not think I will be doing an internship so that gives me the freedom to explore some topic in further detail.
 Given my interests and the realities of my future career options, I thought it would be prudent to pursue a programming project of my choosing.

-<span style="line-height:1.5;">I have some ideas which I&#8217;ll list below, but nothing&#8217;s set in stone.
-(Other ideas are listed <a href="http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/">here</a> and <a href="http://nifty.stanford.edu/">here</a>.)
-I&#8217;ll probably do a few of them to start and narrow down on one.
+<span style="line-height:1.5;">I have some ideas which I&#8217;ll list below, but nothing&#8217;s
+set in stone.
+(Other ideas are listed <a href="http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/">here</a> and
+<a href="http://nifty.stanford.edu/">here</a>.)
+I&#8217;ll probably do a few of them to start and
+narrow down on one.
 I&#8217;ll do my best to describe the project once it gets started, probably by posting it on Seita&#8217;s Place.
-And if readers have suggestions, feel free to email me (see <a href="http://seitad.wordpress.com/about/">About</a>).</span>
+And if readers have suggestions, feel free to email me (see <a href="http://danieltakeshi.github.io/about/index.html com http://seitad.wordpress.com/about/">About</a>).</span>

 ***Making a Game***